mhdhaikalll/ITT588-Group-Project/README.md

 5. Open the HTML file on http://localhost:3000

 6. Do not commit directly onto the main branch.
+    >[WARNING!]
+    >Please don't commit directly onto the main branch.
+Do a push request and make sure it does not have any merge conflict issue

 7. Any issue, please contact me directly.